CGMSP/Python-Curriculum/basic/basic.md

 ```

 ## Data Types
 Variables can be many different types of values.
 For example, "Hello", would be called a string.
-A string is text.
+A string is text (eg. “hello world”).
 Strings have a type called str.
 Another type of value is called an integer.
-Like in math, an integer is a whole number or it's opposite.
+Like in math, an integer is a whole number or it's opposite (eg. 5).
 It's data type is called int.
-A float, can be any rational number.
-A Boolean, (type bool) is a value in Boolean logic.
+A float, can be any rational number (eg. 5.2).
+A Boolean, (type bool) is a value in Boolean logic (eg. True).
 These are, for example, True, and False.
 There are also Boolean operators, (like and, or, xor) which we will get to later.

 #### Example:
 ```